dtbkhanh/dtbkhanh.github.io/_posts/2025-04-21-mobile-app-marketing-conversion-analysis.md

 <img src="/assets/images/Screenshot_Mobile App_04b.png" alt="Self-Employment Status" width="800"/>

-- The majority identifies as self-employed, confirming strong alignment with the app's intended target audience.
+- The majority identify as self-employed, indicating strong alignment with the app's intended target audience.
-- A smaller segment comprises individuals who are not currently self-employed, potentially representing:
+- A smaller segment includes people who are not currently self-employed, potentially representing:
   - Users exploring the app out of general interest.
-  - Individuals in the process of preparing to become self-employed.
+  - People who are getting ready to start their own businesses.
   - A potential secondary market that could be further explored.

 ➡️ Continue prioritizing marketing and feature development for the core self-employed user base.